Preity Zinta: Established actress (2003–2007)

 Rakesh Roshan's science-fiction film Koi...
 Mil Gaya, about a developmentally disabled young man (Hrithik Roshan) coming in contact with an alien, followed.
 Zinta's portrayal of Nisha, a young woman whom Roshan befriends and falls in love with, was deemed "fresh and inspired" by The Times of India.
 Regarded as the "most novel Bollywood movie of the year" by Empire magazine, the film emerged as India's most popular film of the year with a domestic total of ₹680 million.
 It went on to spawn two superhero sequels—Krrish and Krrish 3—making it the first of the Krrish film series, to which Zinta did not proceed.

 Set in New York City, Nikhil Advani's romantic drama Kal Ho Naa Ho starred Zinta as Naina Catherine Kapur, an insecure and irritable Indian-American who falls for a man with a fatal heart disease (Shah Rukh Khan).
 The film earned over ₹750 million worldwide: the second-biggest hit of the year after Koi...
 Mil Gaya in India and the top-grossing Hindi film overseas.
 Critics received Kal Ho Naa Ho favourably, and Ram Kamal Mukherjee of Stardust asserted that it exclusively rested on Zinta's "astounding performance", noting her for having "skillfully handled the hues of the complex character".
 At the 49th Filmfare Awards, Zinta received two Best Actress nominations: one for Koi...
 Mil Gaya, which was named Best Film, and another for Kal Ho Naa Ho, for which she won the award, in addition to accolades from other functions, including IIFA and Stardust.

 In 2004, Zinta played TV journalist Romila Dutta in Farhan Akhtar's war drama Lakshya, alongside Hrithik Roshan.
 The film is based on the historical events of the 1999 Kargil War, and Zinta's character is modelled after Barkha Dutt, the only female reporter who covered the conflict.
 She called it the toughest film she had worked on and said it made her respect journalists.
 To provide an accurate portrayal, she watched a number of Dutt's television shows and read books on the conflict.
-The film was a critical success, yet her performance received mixed reviews; Namrata Joshi of Outlook likened her to "a teenybopper trying to do a TV newsreading skit for her college fest", and Rediff.com's Rajeev Pai observed that despite a good part, she only "does a fairly decent job of it without ever being spectacular".
+The film was a critical success, yet her performance received mixed reviews; Namrata Joshi of Outlook likened her to "a teenybopper trying to do a TV news reading skit for her college fest", and Rediff.com's Rajeev Pai observed that despite a good part, she only "does a fairly decent job of it without ever being spectacular".
 Lakshya failed to attract an audience, grossing ₹235.6 million against its ₹330 million budget.